machbase/machbase/content/en/neo/tql/chart/embed_in_html.md

 The line 22, 23 of the below example, it merged `jsAssets` and `jsCodeAssets` and loaded into the HTML document.

+The HTTP header `X-Chart-Output: json` in line 13 is defined so that machbase-neo TQL engine generates a JSON containing meta information of chart instead of full HTML document.
+Becuase when a client requests a `*.tql` file with `GET` method, machbase-neo generates HTML document for the chart by default.

 ```html {linenos=table,hl_lines=[3,13,18,"22-23"],linenostart=1}
 <html>
     <body id="body">